-Comprehensive package - ability to flexibly adjust server settings
+Comprehensive package, flexibly adjust server settings

-Includes the integration of other Amazon services
+Includes other Amazon service integrations

 Free to try for a year

-Relatively complex pricing model, especially for newcomers
+Relatively complex pricing model, especially for beginners

 Complicated (overloaded) user interface

-Netlify has quickly grown in popularity over the past few years.
+Netlify has quickly grown in popularity.

-Founded in 2014, Netlify has experienced rapid growth, counting more than 1 million users as of the time of writing.
+Founded in 2014, Netlify experienced rapid growth, counting more than 1 million users as of the time of writing.
 The service is well-suited for a variety of applications, such as ecommerce sites, web apps, conference pages, global web campaigns, or even sharing documents online.